willtrnr/play-redis/README.md

 This plugin also makes use of a local cache to speed up lookups for recent keys.
-When retrofitting caching in a legacy system making inneficient use of database requests with duplicated queries per request this can greatly help with response time.
+When retrofitting caching in a legacy system making inneficient use of database requests with duplicated queries this can greatly help the response time.

 A Redis Pub-Sub channel is used to communicate the invalidations, which may introduce a slight delay between when a key is changed and when every